tasbiha11/tasbiha11/README.md

-I have a deep interest in solving real-world problems using **Machine Learning** and **Human-Robot interaction, AI in Cognitive tasks, or Embodied Cognition.**.
+I have a deep interest in solving real-world problems using **Machine Learning** and **Human-Robot interaction, AI in Cognitive tasks**.
 I enjoy building models, exploring data, and creating projects that push the boundaries of what AI can do.

 ## 🔍 About Me